-As part of modernizing and adapting to new challenges, the railroads seek to revise crew staffing rules that were negotiated long before Positive Train Control (PTC) and other modern safety technologies were developed and deployed across the network.
-By performing functions that previously were best performed by a conductor riding along with the engineer in the locomotive cab, these new technologies enable railroads to redeploy many conductors from their traditional, in-cab work environment to new, ground-based positions where they will be able to help the railroad serve customers and communities more effectively.
-In re-deploying conductors, the railroads will maintain safety levels while simultaneously enhancing quality of life for thousands of conductors who will no longer be required to spend countless nights away from home each year.
+As part of the ongoing modernization within the rail industry it is possible to revise crew staffing rules that were negotiated long before Positive Train Control (PTC) and other modern safety technologies that were developed and deployed across the network.
+By performing functions that previously were best performed by a conductor riding along with the engineer in the locomotive cab, these new technologies enable railroads to redeploy many conductors from their traditional, in-cab work environment to new, ground-based positions where they will be able to help the railroads serve customers and communities more effectively.
+In re-deploying conductors, the railroads would maintain safety levels while simultaneously enhancing quality of life for thousands of conductors who will no longer be required to spend countless nights away from home each year.

 Safety is Always the Top Priority